Matplotlib / Seaborn Notebook

 plt.show()

-kde=True overlays a smooth density curve.
-Useful for seeing whether the distribution is skewed.
+kde=True adds a smooth density curve on top.
+It is helpful for seeing whether the distribution is skewed.

 Compare Two Groups